nicktimur/Score-Calculator/README.md

 ![Screenshot 1](Screenshots/s1.png)

-- [x] This is an app that calculates students exam scores and store them in an SQLite database.
+- [x] <b>This is an app that calculates students exam scores and store them in an SQLite database.</b>

 ![Screenshot 2](Screenshots/s2.png)

-- [x] It can calculate average score of all students and show you who got the highest score.
+- [x] <b>It can calculate average score of all students and show you who got the highest score.</b>

 ![Screenshot 2](Screenshots/s3.png)

-- [x] It is storing datas on database.db, and this file also can be opened and edited with SQLite DB Browser.
+- [x] <b>It is storing datas on database.db, and this file also can be opened and edited with SQLite DB Browser.</b>